ngiann/GPCCData.jl/README.md

 ---

+(new data have not been added to table above)

 ## Available functions

-The package exports three functions called listdatasets, readdataset and plotdataset.
+The package exports three functions called `listdatasets`, `readdataset` and `plotdataset`.

 ## Examples